Learn More

 • 1,100+ bryophytes from the Oregon State University herbarium, courtesy of Dr. James Mickley.

 • 9,000+ images from the LeafSnap dataset to bolster performance for single-leaf images.
+We did not use the LeafSnap provided segmentation masks.
+Instead, we manually segmented the RGB images to conform to our class definitions.
 Please see LeafSnap.com.

 • 500+ field images (using FieldPrism photogrammetric templates), courtesy of Dr. Chuck Cannon, Claire Henley, and Arnan Pawawongsak, from the Morton Arboretum.